 For my list of favorite things I (mostly) own and/or recommend to fellow pet parents and occasionally random strangers, you can visit my Amazon store page here, https://www.amazon.com/shop/savingscatsanddogswhilesavingcash.

-If you found this post helpful and you’d like to make a small donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, here is my Paypal donation link.
+As you may have noticed, I don’t have ads anywhere on my blog.
+While they do help generate income, I dislike them so much and find them so distracting that I refuse to have them.
+Instead, if you found this post helpful and you’d like to make a donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, my Paypal donation link is below.

 Make sure you sign up for my newsletter so you don’t miss any updates on my future experiences with colloidal silver or other posts to help you learn from my experiences.

 SaveFollow me and my crew on Facebook

 74 thoughts on “Colloidal silver: Medical miracle in a bottle”